phobos2077/Fallout2_Restoration_Project/data/text/readme.md

 However, a few strings do not fit game interface in some languages.
 Thus, they have a context applied, allowing to enter a different translation for them.

-The context uses "sound" field in msg format.
+The context uses "sound" field in `msg` format.
 Do not delete it.

+`translation.patch` is for tracking changes from original in diff format.
+It's not used anywhere.